 In October 2007 Christian landed the costarring role of Buckley Salmon in the movie The Lovely Bones directed by Peter Jackson.
 While on Lovely Bones, Christian worked with Oscar winners Peter Jackson, Susan Sarandon and Rachel Weisz as well as nominees Saoirse Ronan, Stanley Tucci and Mark Wahlberg.
 After that, Christian costarred in The Radio City Music Hall Christmas Spectacular in the role of Ben for two years.
 Christian Performed alongside the famous Radio City Rockettes and Santa himself!

 Christian was eight years old when he was diagnosed with ADHD and Dyslexia.
 These learning disabilities had a significant adverse impact on his school life.
 Due to the relentless failures and ineptitude of his NYC public school, Christian’s mother, Rita, learned the appropriate instructional methods for writing, reading, study skills and executive function.
-She studied with Judith Hochman and extensively at Landmark Outreach, and she was his primary teacher and tutor from elementary school through high school.
-After spending the first year of middle school at Professional Children’s School (PCS), it became clear that that in order to avoid further strife and nervous breakdowns intensive full time language-based instruction was necessary.
-So, for 7th and 8th grades Christian and his mom moved to Essex, Massachusetts in order for him to attend The Landmark School which specializes in language based learning disabilities.
-Living in a barn in the quaint Massachusetts town of Essex after growing up in a Manhattan high rise was a huge culture shock.
-Although he made lifelong friends and developed the skill base he needed to succeed in school, unfortunately Christian was bullied by his sports-crazed Massachusetts peers and had a miserable time at Landmark.
+After spending the first year of middle school at Professional Children’s School (PCS), it became clear that that in order to avoid further strife and nervous breakdowns, intensive full time language-based instruction was necessary.
+So, for 7th and 8th grades Christian and Rita moved to Essex, Massachusetts in order for him to attend The Landmark School which specializes in language based learning disabilities.
+Living in a 200 year-old barn in the quaint Massachusetts town of Essex after growing up in a Manhattan high rise was a huge culture shock.
+Although he made lifelong friends and developed the skill base he needed to succeed in school, unfortunately Christian was bullied by his peers and had a miserable time at Landmark.
 He was very relieved to get back to NYC and PCS for high school.

 While attending the Professional Children’s School for high school, he took classes at The Art Students League and the National Academy School of Fine Arts in NYC.
 In 2015, Christian took a class at the National Academy where he started studying with sculptor Sabin Howard.
 In early 2016, Sabin won the World War One National Monument commission, and shortly after Christian started working with Sabin as an apprentice and model.
 Christian Graduated from the Professional Children’s School in 2017.
-He attends the Pennsylvania Academy of the Fine Arts (PAFA) in Philadelphia, PA while working full time on the WWI Monument.
-He will graduate in May 2022.
+He attended the Pennsylvania Academy of the Fine Arts (PAFA) in Philadelphia, PA while working full time as a sculptor on the WWI Monument.
+Christian Graduated PAFA in May of 2022 with a BFA.